 If it should become necessary for your doctor to deliver your baby by cesarean section, your abdomen will be shaved, and a catheter inserted in your bladder.
 You may receive a preoperative injection.
 Jewelry, makeup, dentures and contact lenses must be removed before you leave for surgery.
 Mothers having scheduled cesarean sections will be admitted directly to one-day surgery.
 Birthing coaches are not permitted in the operating room for unscheduled cesarean sections.

 When your baby is delivered, identification bracelets will be placed on you and your infant.
 A security tag will be affixed to one of your baby’s ID bands.
-You will be able to hold your baby shortly after birth.
+You will be able to hold your baby skin-to-skin immediately after birth as long as you and your infant are medically stable.
 Photographs of you and your baby may be taken.
 Video cameras are not allowed in the birthing/delivery rooms.

-Your baby’s weight will be obtained upon arrival in the newborn nursery.
+Your baby’s weight will be obtained shortly after birth.
 Following the assessment of your newborn by the nursery staff, a set of footprints will be obtained and placed on a complimentary souvenir sheet for you to keep.
 Birth partners will have the opportunity to press a button to play a lullaby on the overhead sound system announcing the arrival of your newborn baby.